VA Agencies vs Freelancers: Complete Cost Comparison & Value Analysis

 Agency Value Proposition

 Agency teams provide additional value beyond base rates through built-in backup coverage and quality assurance.
-Some providers offer pre-vetted teams with these protections included.
+Quality providers offer pre-vetted teams with these protections included.

 Agencies invest in talent quality: